Skip to content

 All macros follow the same parameter convention:

-• content is the first positional parameter (and often the only one when needed)
+• content is the first positional parameter

 • All other parameters use named parameters with appropriate defaults

-• Always use kwargs for extra attributes that may be passed to the element.
+• Always use kwargs for extra attributes that may be passed to the element

 {%- macro button(content, href, type="button", style="primary") -%}